-Still, RPA -- named the fastest-growing software segment last year by Gartner -- is not without risks.
+Still, RPA software is not without risks.
 For starters, not every work task lends itself to RPA.
 Technical problems, security issues and vendor volatility, for example, can undermine RPA's vaunted upsides -- or worse, cause implementations to fail.
 And, as with any fast-growing, wildly popular technology, misconceptions about RPA are legion.

 Our comprehensive guide to robotic process automation software is here to help, explaining everything from the basics to analysis of where this rapidly evolving market is headed.
 For a deeper dive, be sure to click through the hyperlinks on this page to access expertly curated industry tips and analysis, including this in-depth report on how to harness RPA software.